-Provision for Long Term Employee Benefits
+Provision for Long-Term Employee Benefits

-A provision has been recognised for non current employee benefits relating to long service leave for employees.
+A provision has been recognised for non-current employee benefits relating to long service leave for employees.
 In calculating the present value of future cash flows in respect of long service leave, the probability of long service leave being taken is based upon historical data.
 The measurement and recognition criteria for employee benefits have been included in Note 1 to this report.

-Note 11 SUBSCRIPTIONS AND INCOME IN ADVANCE 2013 \$ 2012 \$ Subscriptions in Advance Sponsorship & Conference Centre Income in Advance 1,452,632 685,147 2,137,779 1,292,268 840,539 2,132,807 Note 12 CAPITAL AND LEASING COMMITMENTS a) Finance Lease Commitments Payable: Minumum Lease Payments Not later than 12 months Between 12 months and 5 years Greater than 5 years Minimum Lease Payments Less future finance charges Present value of minimum lease payments 12,845 - - 12,845 (2,048) 10,797 44,011 12,845 - 56,856 (9,104) 47,752 Leases, of which there is one, is for computer hardware, com mencing Nov 2010 b) Operating Lease and Rental Commitments
+2014 2013

+\$ \$

+Note 11 SUBSCRIPTIONS AND INCOME IN ADVANCE

+Subscriptions in Advance 1,595,997 1,452,632

+Sponsorship & Conference Centre Income in Advance 1,291,034 685,147

+2,887,031 2,137,779

+Note 12 CAPITAL AND LEASING COMMITMENTS

+a) Finance Lease Commitments

+Payable: Minumum Lease Payments

+Not later than 12 months - 12,845

+Between 12 months and 5 years - -

+Greater than 5 years - -

+Minimum Lease Payments - 12,845

+Less future finance charges (2,048)

+Present value of minimum lease

+payments - 10,797

-Leases, of which there is one, is for computer hardware, commencing Nov 2010 and ending Nov 2013.
-It is a 3 year lease with no residual.
+Leases, of which there was one, was for computer hardware, commencing Nov 2010 and ending Nov 2013.
+It was a 3 year lease with no residual.
 No debt covenants or other such arrangements are in place.